pvtr-malli/leetcode/10_dynamic_programming/keep_in_mind.md

 ## 6_ dtrings
 - start the recurssion from the back.
 So the tabulaiton we can do the for loop for 1 - > n+1
+- s[0 to i-1] means in my world, when i = 3. we will consider 0 to (3-1) indexes. which is 0,1 and 2.

+# Common:
+- In tabulation: The last ans returning thing is:
+- return dp[0][n-1] # NOTE: this is the numbers you call the plain recursion with.